 FedEx delivered a solid performance in Q4 FY2025, with adjusted EPS of 6.07 USD on revenue of 22.2 billion USD – both metrics exceeding expectations, despite only modest year-on-year revenue growth.

-Instead of issuing full-year guidance, FedEx provided a limited outlook for Q1 FY2026, forecasting revenue growth between 0% and 2% and adjusted EPS in the range of 3.40 to 4.00 USD – a forecast that fell short of analyst expectations.
+Instead of issuing full-year guidance, FedEx provided a limited outlook for Q1 FY2026, forecasting revenue growth between 0% and 2% and adjusted EPS in the range of 3.40–4.00 USD.
+This forecast was below analyst expectations.

 There are, however, encouraging signals.
 The company has already achieved 2.20 billion USD in cost savings through the DRIVE program and expects a further 1.00 billion USD in FY2026, supported by both DRIVE and the Network 2.0 initiative.
 According to CEO Raj Subramaniam, around 200 million USD of these savings will be realised in the first quarter, with the main impact expected mid-year.